Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative

 In this example,

-see Section 4.5 in \cite{aaronson:1997}.
-In particular, the set $A$ is a Darling-Kac set, and by (\ref{eq:Markovwander}) and (\ref{eq:prop3.8.7}), we see that the corresponding normalizing sequence $(a_n)$ is regularly varying with exponent $\beta$.
-The assumption $(\ref{eq:strongDK})$ is easily seen to hold in this example.
-Indeed, applying the explicit expression for the dual operator given on p.
-156 in \cite{aaronson:1997} to the function
+see Section~4.5 in \citet{aaronson1997}.
+In particular, the set $A$ is a Darling--Kac set, and by (\ref{eqMarkovwander}) and (\ref{eqprop387}), we see that the corresponding normalizing sequence $(a_n)$ is regularly varying with exponent $\beta$.
+Assumption (\ref{eqstrongDK}) is easily seen to hold in this example.
+Indeed, applying the explicit expression for the dual operator given on page 156 in \citet{aaronson1997} to the function

 we see that